ridvandemir/splunk-lab2/README.md

   - Deployment Server> Host/IP: 192.168.2.9, Port:8089
   - Receiving Server> Host/IP: 192.168.2.20, Port:9997
 - I monitored system logs from Windows machine and configured this Universal Forwarder through Deployment Server.

+NOT: As a best practice, when working with the directory/file under $SPLUNK_HOME, we should cahnge the ownership of directory/file from root to splunk/splunkfwd.